1908816-xamk/osawp-plugin/README.md

 - Some minor fixes

+#### 1.0.2
+- Changed webhook "currency" value from Bitcoin to Ethereum

 ### Donate and support

 If you want to support my work, you can donate any amounts of Ethereums to: 0x8f2e099eF440FC7892e696791b43485260D919Ed<br>